Jasmine Pereira: International career

 Three years after enrolling on Avondale's football program, Pereira was a part of New Zealand women's national under-17 football team that competed in the 2012 FIFA U-17 Women's World Cup in Azerbaijan, playing all their three matches.
 With the U-17, she also was runner-up of the 2014 National Women's League.

 In 2014, Pereira was promoted to the under-20 team, winning the 2014 OFC U-20 Women's Championship, and subsequently playing all of New Zealand's four matches in the 2014 FIFA U-20 Women's World Cup.
 The next year, Pereira was the captain of the New Zealand team who won the OFC U-20s, and was given the Golden Ball as the best player of the tournament.

 Pereira made her debut with the senior New Zealand team, the "Football Ferns", at the 2014 OFC Women's Nations Cup.
 Team manager Tony Readings was interested in Pereira ever since the U-17, highlighting her speed and "competitive edge".
 In 2015, she was called to the New Zealand roster for the 2015 FIFA Women's World Cup, where she played two out of New Zealand's three matches.
 Pereira was also named for the Football Ferns team that would play the 2016 Olympics, being the youngest player in the squad and the only one alongside Meikayla Moore who never attended another Olympic tournament.

 Some time after the 2017 Cyprus Women's Cup, where Pereira scored her first international goal, she announced to be stepping away from the national team, finding hard to balance the football with financial commitments, that forced her to move in with her mother and take two jobs.
+Working with her brother in civil construction, Pereira eventually became a qualified builder.